Public-Health-Scotland/phsmethods/README.md

-When contributing a function, please create a [branch](https://github.com/Health-SocialCare-Scotland/phimethods/branches) in this repository and conduct all work on it.
+When contributing a function, please create a [branch](https://github.com/Health-SocialCare-Scotland/phimethods/branches) in this repository and carry out all work on it.
 When you are ready for a review, please create a [pull request](https://github.com/Health-SocialCare-Scotland/phimethods/pulls) and assign **all** of the package maintainers as reviewers.
 One or more of them will conduct a review, provide feedback and, if necessary,